ebryn/ember-model/README.md

 - `options` - An object with two properties, `key` which is required and `embedded` which is optional and defaults to `false`.

   - `key` - indicates what property of json backing the model will be accessed to access the relationship
   - `embedded` - If `true` the related objects are expected to be present in the data backing the model.
-If false only the primaryKeys are present in the data bacing the model.
+If false only the primaryKeys are present in the data backing the model.
 These keys will be used to load the correct model.

 ### Relationship Examples